Mu Epsilon Delta: History

-Purpose

-The purpose of this fraternity is to promote scholarship of the pre-medical professions in the community.
-Mu Epsilon Delta shall participate in community related events.
-By being positive influences upon the university and community Mu Epsilon Delta will be able to provide insight and exposure for its members to doctors.
-Mu Epsilon Delta should assist pre-medical professional students and promote academic success as well as providing a forum for exchanging ideas and concerns.

 Symbols

-Colors

-The colors of Mu Epsilon Delta are red, white, and blue.
-Red represents the action, passion, confidence of the members of Mu Epsilon Delta to pursue dreams.
-White represents the clarity and focus of the members of Mu Epsilon Delta.
-Blue symbolizes the close-mindedness of Mu Epsilon Delta and the broadening perspectives of its members in learning new information.

-Symbol

 The symbol of Mu Epsilon Delta is the Caduceus, which features two snakes on a winged staff.
 Tracing its lineage back to Greek Mythology the Caduceus is most commonly associated with Hermes, the "messenger of the gods".
 The similarity of the Caduceus to the unnamed staff of Asclepius, the Greco-Roman god of medicine is what largely led to its wide use as the symbol of physicians, the US Army Medical Corps, and pre-professional fraternities such as Mu Epsilon Delta.